bemeurer/bemeurer.github.io/_posts/2016-10-28-arch-linux-nspire.md

 ---
 title: "Running Arch on the TI Nspire CX Calculator"
-excerpt: "A comprehensive guide on how to compile the Linux kernel for the TI
+excerpt: "A comprehensive guide on how to compile the Linux kernel for the TI Nspire"
-          Nspire"
-author: bernardo_meurer
 layout: post
 categories: articles
 tags: